mariio46/inertia.jsx/README.md

 This project has come with some features like:

 -   Authentication
--   User Profile
+-   User Profile (Name, Username, Email)
--   User Avatar
+-   User Avatar (Use Gravatar)
--   User Password
+-   User Change Password
 -   User Delete
--   User Resources (--only=[index, show, destroy])
+-   User Resources
--   Simple Pagination
+-   Simple Pagination (For View)
--   Fast Paginate
+-   Fast Paginate (For Backend)

 ### Quick Login